PRK

 How long will my results last?

 Research has shown that PRK is a permanent procedure.
-In some instances, however, patients will need to have an enhancement—this is where the surgeon has to repeat the procedure to obtain satisfactory results.
+In some instances, patients will need to have an enhancement—this is where the surgeon has to repeat the procedure to obtain satisfactory results.
 Due to the expertise and careful planning of our surgeons and staff, we have an extremely low enhancement rate.
+An enhancement is unlikely if you have had a stable vision correction for several years prior to surgery.

 Is the procedure painful?